DataStax-Academy/Spring-boot-todo-app/README.md

 Make some changes to the task title, for example.

-To test, change back into the project root and run this command.
+To test, run this command.

 ```
 mvn test -Dtest=com.datastax.examples.CRUDWithAstraTest#test_Insert